How A Hard Drive Works

 manufacturers also use this technology.

-the risk of any potential data loss or scratches made.
+of any potential data loss or scratches made.

 Spring tension from the head mounting constantly pushes the heads towards